Etterbeek: Main sights

-The main university campus of Vrije Universiteit Brussel (VUB) is called Campus Etterbeek, although it is geographically not within Etterbeek but in the adjacent Ixelles.
+The main university campus of the Vrije Universiteit Brussel (VUB) is called Campus Etterbeek, although it is geographically not within Etterbeek but in the adjacent Ixelles.

-Transportation
+Demographics

+Etterbeek has a large immigrant population, with both the EU and non-European migrant communities outnumbering the native Belgians.
+Akin to neighbouring Ixelles and Schaerbeek, Etterbeek also has a large Muslim population, mainly of North African origin.

+Transport

 Etterbeek is served by Etterbeek railway station but, like the neighbouring campus of the Vrije Universiteit Brussel (VUB), it is also located in Ixelles.
-Etterbeek currently has one rail station (Mérode) and three metro stations (Mérode, Thieffry and Pétillon).
+Etterbeek currently has one railway station (Merode) and three metro stations (Merode, Thieffry and Pétillon).